S3gmentati0nFault/awesome-unimi-courses/distributed-and-pervasive-systems/heartofgold.md

 The exam is split into two parts: Theory and practice.

 The theory can be disposed of pretty quickly if the “preappello” is done, in case of “preappello” the exam date will be earlier than usual (in May) but it will be a written test consisting of a bunch of closed answer questions and two open questions.
-If you follow the lectures I think that the proposed questions will be on par (if not easier) than the questions proposed during the course.
+If you follow the lectures I think that the proposed questions will be on par (if not easier) than the questions proposed during the course to revise the concepts.

 If someone is not able to attend the “preappello” will have to do the oral theory exam with professor Bettini, it should be one on one and (from what I heard) it is more challenging than the written exam.